Culture of Romania: Culture

 Linen was the most common material for clothing, combined with wool during the winter or colder periods.These clothes of linen and wool would then be embroidered with traditional motifs that vary from region to region.
 The Romanian traditional dress is still worn and created in this fashion around the rural areas of the country.
 Black is the most common color used, but red and blue are predominant in certain areas.
 Traditionally, men wore a white shirt and pants with a wide leather belt, usually over the shirt, and a vest sometimes made of leather and embroidered.
 They wore either boots or simple sandals made of leather called opinci, and they often wore a hat differing in design from region to region.
 Women also wore a white skirt and a shirt with a vest.
 They also traditionally wore an apron which had also been embroidered, and a variety of different headscarfs; on special occasions, they wore more elaborate outfits.

 Music and dance represent a lively part of the Romanian folklore, and there are a great variety of musical genres and dances.
-Party music is very lively and shows both Balkan and Hungarian influences.
+Party music is very lively and shows wider Balkan influences.
 Sentimental music, however, is the most valued, and Romanians consider their doina (a sad song either about one's home or about love, composed like an epic ballad) unique in the world.
 Maria Tănase, Maria Lătărețu, Maria Ciobanu, and Ileana Sararoiu are considered to be some of the greatest Romanian folk singers, and today Grigore Leșe and Taraful Haiducilor are two of the most significant representatives of such styles.
 The dances are lively and are practiced throughout Romania by a large number of professional and amateur groups, thus keeping the tradition alive; Hora is one of the most popular peasant group dances, but more complex dances such as the ritual dance Căluș, danced originally by the Călușari, have been declared by UNESCO to be "Masterpieces of the Oral and Intangible Heritages of Humanity".